ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 Three setup types are available via ``cfg.setups``.
 Each ``add_*`` method returns a typed builder so that IDEs provide full autocomplete.

+Use ``cfg.setups.get(name)`` to retrieve a previously registered setup by name (useful when a setup is added in a helper function and you want to append sweeps later without keeping an explicit reference).

 **HFSS setup** — ``cfg.setups.add_hfss_setup(name, adapt_type="single")``

 .. list-table::